dandanthesoftwareman/Budget-App-Project/README.md

 # Budget-Project
-This is a budget app that I created in a Grand Circus Intro Class
+This is a budget app that I created in a Grand Circus intro class